In situ characterization of qubit control lines: a qubit as a vector network analyzer

-This method has two important deficiencies: the transfer function of the line changes when the setup is cooled to cryogenic temperatures and the part of the signal line from the microwave connector closest to the chip to the qubit is not included in the characterization.
+This method has two important deficiencies: the transfer function of the line changes when the setup is cooled to cryogenic temperatures, and the part of the signal line from the microwave connector closest to the chip to the qubit is not included in the characterization.
 Various methods for {\it in situ} line calibration have been proposed.
-Some calibrations are limited in time resolution by the length of the microwave $\pi$-pulse~\cite{Hofheinz2009,Johnson2011PhD,Baur2012b}, others are applicable only to specific systems~\cite{Bylander2009} or pulses~\cite{Gustavsson2013}, and most procedures typically provide only indirect information about the transfer function.
-In this Letter we propose a method of {\it in situ} direct reconstruction of the response of a control line of a qubit in a large frequency range using the qubit itself.
+Some calibration methods are limited in time resolution by the length of the microwave $\pi$-pulse~\cite{Hofheinz2009,Johnson2011PhD,Baur2012b}, others are applicable only to specific systems~\cite{Bylander2009} or pulses~\cite{Gustavsson2013}, and most procedures only provide indirect information about the transfer function.

+In this Letter we propose and experimentally realize a method of {\it in situ} direct reconstruction of the response of a control line of a qubit in a large frequency range using the qubit itself.
+We benchmark the method by measuring the transfer function of an element introduced at room temperature and comparing the measured response with the response obtained by using a commercial vector network analyzer (VNA).
+We then apply the method to improve the fidelity of a non-adiabatic controlled phase (CPHASE) gate \cite{Strauch2003, DiCarlo2009} between two Transmon qubits, one of the most commonly used entangling gates in superconducting systems.

 To understand the principles underlying our method consider the Hamiltonian of a qubit with time dependent longitudinal (frequency control) and transversal (excitation) drives